Saturday, May 30, 2009

 I knew a "cold front" was going to be heading-in that evening, so I wanted to stay-put until it passed.
 The winds shifted more and more toward the west (from the south" during the day, and kept picking-up.
 The anchor held fine, even though I was often worried by the powerboat folks who zipped directly over my anchor line at times.
 If one caught it in its propeller, we'd both have a big problem.

 I had one hundred and ten dollars (down from $300, for provisioning), and a bunch of food, several gallons of water in jerry cans, a case of Tecate beer, and a bottle of rum.
 I had my charts and knew how to read 'em.
 I had a sailboat and all my possessions on Earth inside.
 I wished I knew how to fish.
-The day ended, and a breezy evening descended beautifully.
+The daytime began its end, and a breezy evening descended beautifully.
 I waited for the cold front.

-More dolphins, zipping around here and there in the dark evening.
+More dolphins, zipping around here and there in the darkening evening.
 Wonderful.

 With night, the view changes.
 The Cosmos transforms itself miraculously, and reveals itself newly.
-Stars and planets blinked down at me.
+Stars and planets started to blink down at me.
 I saw clouds toward the northwest.
 The cold front was approaching.

-The "basin" where I was anchored is a body of water about 1/2 mile long and 1/4 mile wide, or, really, double those numbers.
+The "basin" where I was anchored is a body of water about 1/2 mile long and 1/4 mile wide, or maybe double those numbers.
 There's lots of room.
 It's an offshoot of Tampa Bay, and, in fact, I had a clear view of Tampa Bay from my position.
-The whole area is a mess of nice homes and yachts.
-I mean, EVERY square inch of land was covered with Man, and a rich man at that.
+The whole area around this anchorage is a mess of nice homes and yachts.
+I mean, EVERY square inch of land was covered with Man, and a wealthy man at that.
 And next to all the homes?
 Nice boats.
 Big boats.
 Boats that say, "If you so much as scratch me, you're dead, you piece of sh*t!" ...
 The wind increased from the west.

 When it hit, it was a shock.
 But it was refreshing.
 I laughed, I threw up my arms, and the wind rushed through me and through the boat's wire rigging, singing that old sailor's song, wwhhhhirrrrrllllllllllllllll......!!!!
 The anchor held fine.
 I noted my position in relation to two points on land.
 I wasn't dragging anchor.